 - During subsequent backup sessions, Veeam Backup for AWS copies only those data blocks that have changed since the previous backup session, and stores these data blocks to an incremental backup file in an S3 repository.
 Incremental backup files depend on the full backup file and preceding incremental backup files in the backup chain.

 To recover EC2 instance data to a specific restore point, a backup chain must contain a full backup file and a set of incremental backup files dependent on this full backup file.
 If some file in the backup chain is missing, you will not be able to roll back to the necessary state.
 For this reason, you must not delete separate backup files from an S3 repository manually.
 Instead, you can define the number of days for which backup files must be retained.
-For details, see Retention Policy.
+For details, see Retention Policy for Backups.